 Attribute Default Notes dbname default Specify which database connection should be used for fetching and storing this dataset.
 By default, the database named "default" is used for executing the set. read <empty></empty> Defines which groups may execute the SQL defined in the "select" element.
-See subsequent notes. write <empty></empty> Defines which groups may execute the SQL defined in the "update", "insert" and "delete" elements. debug no Enables debug on a per-dataset basis. dump no Enables dump on a per-dataset basis. filename_parameter filename Specifies the user-supplied parameter which specifies the filename for the returned attachment when requesting contents to be returned in "csv" for "xlsx" format.
+This is an access identifer as per the following table. write <empty></empty> Defines which groups may execute the SQL defined in the "update", "insert" and "delete" elements.
+This is an access identifer as per the following table. debug no Enables debug on a per-dataset basis.
+Debug starts from the point that the dataset is successfully loaded.
+Debug uses the globally configured debug format and is identical in all regards to the global debug output. dump no Enables dump on a per-dataset basis. filename_parameter filename Specifies the user-supplied parameter which specifies the filename for the returned attachment when requesting contents to be returned in "csv" for "xlsx" format.